Welcome!

 You

-are always welcome to pray and worship with us according to the
+are always welcome to visit!
+Come and see!
+Pray and worship

 Read more...